Corpus Prevalence of Multiple-Choice Question Options: Limitations

 \section{Limitations}

-Because the experiments focused on factual knowledge, the datasets likely highlight differences in the availability of specific MCQ options, specifically because these options often represent concepts.
+Because the experiments focused on factual knowledge, the datasets likely highlight differences in the corpus prevalence of specific MCQ options, specifically because these options are often technical terms.
 We expect that these findings would be more subtle in reasoning-heavy domains like mathematics.
 However, arguably, MCQs are inherently not the best way to assess reasoning skills.

-Moreover, in Section~\ref{sec:llm-perceived-difficulty}, we evaluated the difficulty of the question sets using three LLMs of varying capabilities, drawing a parallel between student and LLM-perceived difficulty.
-This comparison is supported by previous literature, which identifies a consistent correlation between student and LLM performance on MCQs~\cite{sauberli-etal-2025-llms,zotos-etal-2025-model}.
-However, Zotos et al. also note that LLMs and students are influenced by different factors (e.g., LLMs are significantly more sensitive to MCQ phrasing than students).
-Finally, while this parallel exists, difficulty is only one aspect of MCQ quality.
-Therefore, we do not claim that distractors (whether human- or machine-generated) are of higher quality simply because they are easy or difficult for students.
+Moreover, in Section~\ref{sec:behavioural_experiment}, we evaluated whether there is a relationship between corpus prevalence and recognisability.
+To evaluate recognisability, we recruited participants from Prolific, an online platform.
+While we filtered out data from participants who failed attention checks throughout the experiment, the remaining participants represent the general public rather than domain experts.
+Unfortunately, it was not feasible to conduct the experiment with students enrolled in these courses, but it would be interesting to see if they would respond differently.
+We believe this might be the case due to the different ways in which experts and non-experts relate to words.
+For example, for an MCQ with the options \enquote{cone}, \enquote{fovea}, and \enquote{choroid}, \enquote{cone} is recognisable to non-experts simply because it is used in broader contexts (e.g., traffic cone).

-Finally, our methodology used a simple instruction prompt to generate distractors using LLMs.
-This contrasts with extensive prior work regarding strategies for creating pedagogically sound distractors~\cite{alhazmi-distractor-survey}.
+Finally, our methodology used a simple instruction prompt to generate distractors using LLMs (Figure~\ref{fig:distractor_generation_prompt}).
+This contrasts with extensive prior work regarding strategies for creating pedagogically sound distractors~\citep{alhazmi-distractor-survey}.
 Nevertheless, given the time constraints faced by educators, we argue that a simple prompt is more representative of real-world usage than sophisticated distractor-generation pipelines.